-Warnings and brake interventions for pedestrians and cyclists are deactivated at vehicle speeds above 80 km/h (50 mph).
+Warnings and brake interventions for pedestrians and cyclists are deactivated at a vehicle speed exceeding 80 km/h.

-Warnings and brake interventions for pedestrians and cyclists do not work in darkness and tunnels - not even when streetlights are lift.
+Warnings and brake interventions for pedestrians and cyclists do not work in darkness and tunnels - not even when streetlights are lit.

 The auto-brake function can prevent a collision or reduce collision speed.
 To ensure full brake performance, the driver should always depress the brake pedal - even when the car auto-brakes.